tyrumus/lightdm-webkit-chromium/README.md

 ### TODO
 - Javascript changes page for multiple users
 - Add widget in bottom-right corner
+- Add arrow to user card on hover to change session

 ### Install on Ubuntu (though this will work on an platform that supports `lightdm-webkit-greeter`)
 1. Install lightdm and the greeter by `sudo apt-get install lightdm lightdm-webkit-greeter`